jimvickery/User-Notes-with-Authentication/README.md

   }
 }
 ```
-5. Run Https-server with
+5. Run Https-server in the terminal by typing:
 ```
 hs
 ```

-6. Open browser with
+6. Open browser and type:
 ```
 http://localhost:8080
 ```